Dog Boy (album)

-Dog Boy (stylized in all caps) is the debut studio album by American Long Island-based trap metal artist ZillaKami.
+Dog Boy (stylized in all caps) is the debut studio album by American rapper ZillaKami.
 It was released on September 17, 2021, via Republic Records.
-Production was handled by 6 record producers, including Thraxx, Yung Germ, Beatzvader, Shoki, Eleusis, and CRCL.
-It features guest appearances from Denzel Curry and Lil Uzi Vert, as well as additional vocals from Slipknot lead vocalist Corey Taylor.
+Production was handled by six record producers, including Thraxx, Yung Germ, Beatzvader, Shoki, Eleusis, and CRCL.
+It features guest appearances from Denzel Curry, Lil Uzi Vert, and Slipknot lead vocalist Corey Taylor.

 Release and promotion

-The album was promoted by four singles: "Chains", "BADASS" (with Lil Uzi Vert), "Frosty", and "Not Worth It".
-The album's promotion included several music videos for each of the singles (with the exception of "BADASS", the album's second single).
+The album was promoted by four singles: "Chains", "Badass" (with Lil Uzi Vert), "Frosty", and "Not Worth It".
+The album's promotion included several music videos for each of the singles (with the exception of "Badass", the album's second single).

-The album's debut saw the 2nd most streams in the U.S. from September 17-19 on Spotify.

 Musical style

-The album is described as grunge, trap metal, and rap rock.
-The album features transitions between more hard hitting, louder tracks and softer, melodic tracks.

-The album was heavily influenced off of Title Fight and their fourth studio album, Hyperview.
+The album is described by Rap Reviews as rap metal.
+Our Generation Music said the album includes "metal-infused" rap rock as well as gentler, "more emotive" tracks.
+Hot New Hip Hop described the album as rap rock that moves "into heavy metal territory."